mesamundiinc/D20PRO-Hero-Lab-Native-Importer/README.md

 ## Advanced Debugging
 _Under Construction_

-While some amount of "guerilla debugging" is expected, it is extraordinarily likely a full fledged debugger will be needed.
+While some amount of "guerrilla debugging" is expected, it is extraordinarily likely a full fledged debugger will be needed.
 Instructions for launching D20PRO and remotely attach a debugger are on their way.